AJenbo/DiabloGrooboAnalysis/readme.md

 # Response

 ## Response from Groobo
-In August, 2024 late in the process of finalizing this analysis, a professional within the gaming journalist community was able to contact Groobo who subsequently contacted the team.
+In August, 2024 late in the process of finalizing this analysis, Andy Greenberg of WIRED was able to contact Groobo who subsequently contacted the team.
 Groobo denied the run was in violation of any SDA rules at the time of the 2009 submission, stating in part "My run is a segmented/spliced run.
 It always has been and it was never passed off as anything else, nor was it part of any competition or leaderboards.
 The speeddemosarchive page states that outright."

 In light of the timing of the contact from Groobo, the team opted to preserve the remainder of this document as it existed directly prior to the contact with Groobo (outside the addition of the late-breaking [[#Artificially Enhanced Fireball Damage|Artificially Enhanced Fireball Damage]] finding and this [[#Response|Response]] section).